stfc/PSyclone/doc/transformations.rst

 reductions which are reduced serially after the loop has finished.
-This implementation guarantees to give bit-wise reproducible results for different runs of the same problem using the same resources, but will not bit-wise compare if the code is rerun with a different numbers of OpenMP threads.
+This implementation guarantees to give bit-wise reproducible results for different runs of the same problem using the same resources, but will not bit-wise compare if the code is rerun with different numbers of OpenMP threads.

 Limitations